 Lifco’s subsidiaries have a high degree of autonomy, and Lifco strives for minimal bureaucracy and simple processes.
 A fundamental requirement for Lifco’s decentralised structure is that the subsidiaries operate in accordance with Lifco’s ethical principles.
 The ethical principles are set forth in Lifco’s Code of Conduct, which all subsidiaries are required to follow and which covers the companies’ relationships with employees, customers, suppliers, society and shareholders.
 All new employees in the Lifco Group must be informed

 Acquisitions are a central element of Lifco’s business model.
-In addition to fulfilling the requirements described on pages 8–9, takeover candidates need to be running a sustainable business.
+In addition to fulfilling the requirements described on pages 8–9 in the Annual Report 2017, takeover candidates need to be running a sustainable business.
 Lifco does not acquire companies which are considered to violate the UN Global Compact’s principles on human rights, labour standards, environment and anti-corruption.
 This means, for example, that they must not be involved in human rights abuses, serious environmental damage or obvious corruption.
 Nor does Lifco acquire companies which manufacture or sell weapons, tobacco, fossil fuels or uranium.

 Code of Conduct